In June, winter has arrived, and the pace of gardening slows. Now is a good time for tidying and planning.

 - Divisions taken from the outside of the old plant clump are best for replanting.

 - Before replanting, work compost into the planting site.
 Plant the new clumps in their new location with their crown just below the surface.
-New shoots may need protection from slugs and snails.

 - Roses can be planted now, particularly field-grown plants that become available in winter.
 Add compost and sheep pellets to garden beds before planting new roses.
 Planting in winter allows roses to get their roots well established before the warmer months of summer.